How to Apostille Documents for Use in France (California Guide)

 Vital records must be certified copies from the County Recorder or CDPH

-Notarized documents must include correct California notarial wording
+Notarized documents must include correct California acknowledgment or jurat wording

 School documents must be certified by the registrar and notarized

-Corporate documents must be signed by an authorized representative and notarized
+Corporate documents must be signed and notarized properly

 Once apostilled, your document is legally valid in France.
-No French consulate or embassy visit is required.
+No embassy or consulate legalization is required.

 Common Mistakes When Apostilling for France